xaverweid/active_inference_nav_robot/README.md

 This package contains the core intelligence for an autonomous robot using the Active Inference Framework (AIF).
 Unlike traditional navigation which follows pre-defined paths, this "Brain" node treats global localization as an inference problem—choosing actions that satisfy both epistemic value (information gain) and pragmatic value (collision avoidance)

-The active inference launch file (aic_launch.py) can be used after the diff_drive_robot is launched, and makes the robot automatically maneouver the environment to localize itself by using the particle cloud from AMCL as input and the active inference logic as control.
+The active inference launch file (aic_launch.py) can be used after the diff_drive_robot (robot_launch.py) is launched, and makes the robot automatically maneouver the environment to localize itself by using the particle cloud from AMCL as input and the active inference logic as control.

 ## System Requirements

 System: ROS2 Jazzy, Gazebo Harmonic

-## Known Issues / Bugs

-- When launching the robot_launch.py file, the system sometimes cannot find the models (diff_drive_robot/models).
-    Restarting your setup should resolve this issue

 ## AMCL Reproducibility Patch